boltlabs-inc/zip-spec/zip-bolt-support.rst

 Once the timeout has been reached, the customer can post a transaction that claims the output of the customer closing transaction to another output.
 Before the timeout, the merchant can claim the funds from the ``to_customer`` output by posting a revocation token (via mode 3), if they have one.
 The merchant can immediately claim the ``to_merchant`` output from the customer closing transaction by presenting their P2WPKH address.

-The customer initiates channel closing ... **ADD MERCHANT LOGIC HERE**
+The merchant initiates channel closing ... **ADD MERCHANT LOGIC HERE**

 Reference Implementation
 ========================